You are here

 ExxonMobil has donated, through its SARPOM refinery, to healthcare organizations in Italy.
 Esso Italiana donated to support home care activities for cancer patients in Italy and Esso contributed to the “Big Night In” fundraiser to aid charities in the UK.
 ExxonMobil has also set up several direct contributions and donation matching programs in Belgium, the Czech Republic, Germany, Hungary, Italy and the Netherlands, to support local relief organizations such as the Red Cross in addition to providing financial support to help COVID-19 efforts in North and South America, Asia Pacific, Africa and the Middle east – see this link for additional details.

 Facebook has launched a small business grant scheme, offering $100 million in total.
-The company has also set up a resilience hub for small businesses.
 Furthermore, Facebook is also supporting global health experts and relief experts through data and tools, matching $20 million in donations to COVID-19 relief efforts and donating $25 million to healthcare workers as well as supporting the #BuildforCOVID19 Global Hackathon.
 See here for additional efforts.

 GE through the GE Foundation has pledged $1million to the COVID-19 Solidarity Response Fund.